A Primer on Puerto Rican Dishes: The Cuisine To Try More Than Ever Right Now

 Bacon fat and sofrito give these rice and beans extra oomph.
 Fresh pigeon peas, herbs, and additional seasonings turn this hearty side dish into a sturdy base for an entrée.

-Are you ready try one of these Puerto Rican food ideas?
-Check out some of the below caterers.
+Are you ready try one of these Puerto Rican dishes?
+Check out some of the caterers below, or search for Puerto Rican catering near you.